 - Weight loss for no known reason.

 Glucagonoma.
 A tumour that forms in cells that make make glucagon.
 Glucagon is a hormone that increases the amount of glucose in the blood.
 It causes the liver to break down glycogen.
-Too much glucagon causes hyperglycemia (high blood sugar) rendering most patients diabetic.
+Too much glucagon causes hyperglycaemia (high blood sugar) rendering most patients diabetic.
 A glucagonoma usually forms in the tail of the pancreas.
 Some of these tumours may be associated with MEN1 syndrome.
 Sometimes known as the 4D syndrome – Dermatological, Diabetes, DVT, Depression.
-The dermatological side effect has been described as necrolytic migraotry erythema.
+The dermatological side effect has been described as necrolytic migratory erythema.

 Symptoms – too much glucagon may cause: